Skip to Main Content

 • China

-Hatch has written over 170 cases and technical notes and is the co-author of several case books.
-He has also written several books dealing with the capital markets, small business finance and commercial banking as well as a number of journal articles.
+He has written over 170 cases and technical notes and is the co-author of several case books.
+He has also written several books dealing with the capital markets, small business finance and commercial banking as well as a number of related journal articles.
 He has served on the boards of a variety of academic, private sector and public service organizations.

 Education